varunbhoopalam/slipbox/README.md

 ## Mission
 People are capable of so much.
 People chasing their dreams often inspires me.
 This is why I want to help others, as thanks for the inspiration I've recieved in the past.
 I want to equip people with the tools to make their dreams a reality, empower people to solve problems that they face, and inspire them to action towards their own missions.

-**We will measure success of this project by counting the number of people this project can help.
-Helping means that they progress on their project or discover more about what they would like to work on.**
+**We will measure success of this project by counting the number of people this project can help with their big, intellectual endeavors.**

 **Our end of year target is 100 people**